rikimbili/websitev1/roadmap.md

 about a certain topic.
 Include all common elements found in most websites.
 ------------------------------------------------------------------------------
 LONG TERM:
-1 - Add animations to the header texts (Not initiated)
+- Add animations to the headers (Done)
+- Create About page (On-Track)
+- Create footer with its required info (On-track)

 SHORT TERM:
-1 - Create a navbar (Done)
+- Create a navbar (Done)
-2 - Create footer with its required info (On-track)
+- Create Content page with all needed info (Finalizing)
+- Function to switch between Home, Content and About without leaving the page (Waiting for about page completition)